CardinalCandle/python-username-generator/README.md

 ```
 2. Open the generate_usernames.py script in your favorite Python editor.

-3. Customize the script's parameters (or not, I made default options):
+3. Customize the script's parameters or keep the default options :

     `max_len`: Maximum length of the usernames.

     `name_count`: Number of usernames to generate.

     `initials`: Set to True if you want the first letters of each word to match.

 Run the script: